openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The `client_id_format` enables deployments of this specification to use different mechanisms for the Wallet to establish trust between Verifier and Wallet and obtain client metadata beyond the scope of [@!RFC6749].

-This specification defines the following values for the `client_id_format` parameter:
+This specification defines the following values for the `client_id_format` parameter, followed by the examples where applicable:

-`pre-registered`: This value represents the [@!RFC6749] default behavior, i.e. the client id needs to be known to the AS in advance of the authorization request.
+* `pre-registered`: This value represents the [@!RFC6749] default behavior, i.e. the Client Identifier needs to be known to the AS in advance of the authorization request.
 Client metadata is obtained using [@!RFC8414] or through out-of-band mechanisms.

-`redirect_uri`: This value indicates that the client's redirect URI is also the value of the client id.
+* `redirect_uri`: This value indicates that the client's redirect URI is also the value of the Client Identifier.
 In this case, the Authorization Request cannot be signed and all client metadata parameters MUST be passed using the `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request).

 Below is a non-normative example of a request when `client_id` equals `redirect_uri`.